oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/USAGE.md

 ## Known issues

 - In K8s v1.34.0 - v1.34.1 the kubelet might lose GRPC connection to a DRA driver after 30 minutes of inactivity.
 To prevent this situation, enable `ResourceHealthStatus` feature-gate in Kubelet and api-server.
 - In K8s v1.34-0 - v1.34.1 the Device Taint Eviction Controller can evict a Pod with a DeviceTaintToleration immediately after successful scheduling.
-Solution is to upgrade to a newer version.
+Solution is to upgrade the cluster to a newer K8s version.